mattmcmanus/node-helmsman/README.md

 # node-helmsman

-Easily make command line interfaces using git style subcommands
+Easily make command line interfaces using git style subcommands executables

-Say your `bin/` folder includes the following files:

-* `git`
-* `git-status`
-* `git-commit`
-* `git-revert`
-* ...

-Wouldn't it be nice if:
+## So what does helmsman actually do?

+A common setup for command line applications is `<command> <subcommand> <arguments/options>` (for example: `git commit -m 'message'`).
+Rather than having a giant file that `switch`es or `if else`s over each potential subcommand, it's much neater to store each subcommand in it's own file (`bin/command`,`bin/command-subcomand`, `bin/command-subcommand2`, etc).
+Doing this however introduces some annoying manual steps which `helmsman` hopes to solve.

+It makes it very easy to add, modify or delete subcommands without having to do housekeeping steps in your root command file or `package.json`

+* `helmsman` is automatically aware of all the `<command>-<subcommand>` files in your modules `bin/` (or any folder you tell it to look at)
-* Running `git --help` automatically generated help output, telling you all the subcommands that are available to you?
+* Running `<command> --help` automatically generates help output, telling you all the subcommands that are available to you
-* Running `git status` automatically runs the `git-status` file, passing all the arguments & options?
+* Running `<command> <subcommand>` automatically runs the `<command>-<subcommand>` file, passing along all the arguments & options
-* The subcommand (`git-status`) could use whatever option parsing library you wanted (commander or optimist)?

-Super!
-Helmsman is here to help!
+   * You can even add to or modify them before it's sent to the subcommand
+* Like [optimist](https://github.com/substack/node-optimist)?
+Prefer [commander](https://github.com/visionmedia/commander.js)?
+Prefer to do all that yourself?
+I DON'T GIVE A DAMN and either does `helmsman`.
+It simply executes the files and passes along the options
+* Your subcommands don't even need to know about `helmsmen`.
+All you need to do is add `exports.command ={}` to provide a description of the command to `helmsman`

 ## Installation & Setup